OpenEvalProject/evals/manuscripts/elife-15719/v2/manuscript.md

 A further unresolved question is whether a direct relationship exists between oscillatory synchronization and functional rich-club topology.
 It is well known that oscillatory synchrony in frontal and motor areas appears in short bursts of only a couple of cycles with variable length and amplitude (Murthy and Fetz, 1996; Lundqvist et al., 2016).
 We used this property of oscillatory synchrony to split up our data into two equal blocks with high oscillatory and low oscillatory synchrony to investigate the effect on rich-club topology.
 Since a minimum number of trials are required to properly estimate the functional connectivity for topological analyses, we used the two datasets from monkey M were we recorded more than 900 trials (Table 1).
 The data was split into two blocks with equal number of trials per condition to prevent any biases by different epochs or conditions.
 Instead of calculating unit-wise ACHs we pooled the activity of all units and estimated single trial population ACHs spectra, reflecting the trial-wise level of oscillatory synchronization.
 Single trial population ACHs calculations and frequency analyses were performed the same way as for single unit ACHs (see Materials and methods) and divided by their average power in the beta (18–35 Hz) and low frequency (3–7 Hz) band (Figure 5—figure supplement 1C).
 After separation into two blocks, the estimation of functional connectivity and network topological analyses were repeated as if they were two separate datasets.
 For a valid statement about changes in rich-club topology, the network structure and in particular the degree distribution, should not be changed.
 For both datasets the unit-wise degree as well as the degree distribution were very similar (Figure 5—figure supplement 3B,C), as well as the betweenness centrality distribution (data not shown).
 However, when comparing the rich-club level there was a striking difference for higher rich-club levels (Figure 5—figure supplement 3D).
 In both datasets, the high oscillatory state network showed a clear rich-club topology, whereas the low oscillatory state network hardly showed any rich-club effect.
 These results suggest that a rich-cub topology is only present when there is a high level of oscillatory synchrony in the network.

-## Functional network topology and firing rate prediction
+### Functional network topology and firing rate prediction

 Utilizing the identified network topology, the firing rate of individual units can be predicted by the firing rate of input units, providing an estimate on how much of the single unit activity can be explained by functional network connectivity.
 Each CCH can be understood as a transfer function of spike rates between two units, describing the coincidences per spike at every time point relative to each other.
 Negative time bins bin reflect input from the reference unit to the target unit while positive time bins reflect the output.
 To predict the firing rate of a unit, we convolved the spike trains of all units having a significant connection to the corresponding unit with their respective CCHs (output part).
-Assuming single units to be simple linear integrators, we summed up the individual convolved spike trains (
+Assuming single units to be simple linear integrators, we summed up the individual convolved spike trains (Figure 6A,B) and correlated these estimated signals with the original spike trains of the target units smoothed with a Gaussian kernel (SD: 3.66 ms), identical to the CCH smoothing.
+Ninety-nine percent of predicted firing rate curves were positively correlated with the real firing rates of the corresponding target units (Figure 6C).

 ![Figure 6.](https://cdn.elifesciences.org/articles/15719/elife-15719-fig6-v2.jpg)

 **Figure 6.:** (A) Average firing rate of one example single unit recorded in F5 in monkey S for the four conditions used in this study during the fixation (Fix), cue (Cue), memory (Mem), and movement period (Mov).
 The complex tuning patterns for the different task conditions (grip types; free-choice vs. instructed trials) are clearly visible.
 (B) Predicted firing rate of the same unit as in A based on the population activity of the connected neurons.
 Curves in (A–B) were smoothed with an additional Gaussian kernel (SD: 40 ms).
 (C) Histogram of correlation coefficients between the true and predicted spike trains of all single units of all datasets.
 Significant correlations are marked in red.
 Note that hardly any correlation coefficient were negative.
 (D) Histogram of correlation coefficients of condition averaged firing rates.
-Coloring as in C.DOI: http://dx.doi.org/10.7554/eLife.15719.022
+Coloring as in C.

 However, these correlations could also be due to synchronous up and down states of the brain (Gilbert and Sigman, 2007), which makes proper statistical testing obligatory.
 Three different permutation tests were applied: shuffling of trials, shuffling of the output parts of CCHs, and shuffling of input units.
 Only if the correlation coefficient significantly exceeded all three permutation distributions (p<0.05), the correlation was considered significant.
 Remarkably, 45% of the firing rate patterns of our single units could be significantly predicted by their inputs.
 The differences between grasp types and decision conditions could be significantly predicted in 9% of all cases (Figure 6D; positive correlation: 79%; shuffling of the transfer kernels and input units, p<0.05), even using this simple approach that involved no parameter fitting.
 The functional network topology presented here allows a surprisingly accurate prediction of temporal firing dynamics, suggesting that the network captured in our recordings, despite being a small subset of the entire network, accurately represents a large portion of the relevant communication in the fronto-parietal grasping network.